wedding-planner-app/wedding-planner/README.md

 #### MVP

-- Allow user to save, edit, and compare multiple the wedding times.
+- Allow user to save, edit, and compare multiple wedding times.
 - Allow user to create guest list.
 - Allow user to send invitations.
 - Allow guests to RSVP from a link they get by email.